-Secondary Emphasis 15 MUSED 681 Psychology of Music 3 MUSED 743 Music in Collegiate Education 3 9 hours selected from: 9 MUSED 593 Workshop in Music Education (1-3); maximum of 4 credits may be applied to degree requirements MUSED 600 History and Philosophy of Music Education (3) MUSED 610 Music Teaching and Learning (3) MUSED 620 Assessment Techniques in Music Education (3) MUSED 640 Advanced Studies in General Music Education (3) MUSED 650 Advanced Studies in Choral Music Education (3) MUSED 660 Advanced Studies in Instrumental Music Education (3) MUSED 668 Research in Music Education (3) MUSED 692 Special Topics in Music Education (1-6) The Music Education Faculty must give written approval, placed in the student s file, for a student to select this secondary area.
-In most cases, 12 of the 15 hours of t he music education secondary area must be taken after the student has been accept ted for this secondary area of study.
-A representative of the music education faculty must be on the student's DA committee.
-Students are required to take MUSED 668 to meet the DA research requirement; this course should be taken as early as possible in n the DA program.
+Secondary Emphasis 15 MUSE 610 Music Teaching and Learning 3 MUSE 668 Research in Music Education 3 MUSE 681 Psychology of Music 3 MUSE 743 Music in Collegiate Education 3 3 hours selected from: 3 MUSE 593 Workshop in Music Education (1-3); maximum of 4 credits may be applied to degree requirements MUSE 600 History and Philosophy of Music Education (3) MUSE 620 Assessment Techniques in Music Education (3) MUSE 640 Advanced Studies in General Music Education (3) MUSE 650 Advanced Studies in Choral Music Education (3) MUSE 660 Advanced Studies in Instrumental Music Education (3) MUSE 692 Special Topics in Music Education (1-6) The music education faculty must give written approval, placed in the student's file, for a student to select this secondary area.
+In most cases, 12 of the 15 hours of the music education secondary area must be taken after the student has been accept oted for this secondary area of study.
+A representative of the music education facult y must be on the student's DA committee.
+Students are required to take MUSED 668 t o meet the DA research requirement; this course should be taken as early as possible in the DA program.